lesguillemets/termeet.py/README.md

 This is mostly for my personal use, but in case somebody finds it useful, termeet is licensed under MIT.
 See ./LICENSE for the actual license terms.

+### Acknowledgements

+The basic concept of this client --- twitter client working on CUI via commands --- is from [popotter](https://subversion.assembla.com/svn/popotter/), from where some command names such as `ls` and `:q` is borrowed.
+The script itself is written from scratch, though.